JackOswald/Honours-Project/README.md

 * Run a master server in Unity and allow other clients to view all active game sessions available to them
 * Set up an authoritative server to control the overall state of the game world and perform all world simulations
 * Share data between clients and server
 * Implement basic latency compensation and dead reckoning
+* & much more